 I have always struggled with the junk that had built up inside me.
 I went through years of physical, sexual, and emotional abuse growing up.
 To add to that mess I had a broken marriage with a man who was just as broken as me.
 We both struggled with drugs and alcohol.
 We both struggled with infidelity and poor self esteem.
 I am ashamed to admit it now, but I never saw my husband and I as being broken.
 I saw him as the person afflicting pain, and me the victim.
 I couldn’t see past my pain to see that he was in turmoil too.

 Travis and I met in 1998 working in a factory.
 I was 18 and a senior in high school and he was 19 living on his own.
-I always make the joke “Trav is from New Hampshire, I grew up some in New Mexico, and we met in the heart of it all.”
-I would say we both experienced “love at first site” but we were partiers and sooner than later our relationship began to reflect our baggage.
+I always make the joke “Trav is from New Hampshire, I grew up in New Mexico, and we met in the heart of it all.”
+I would say we both experienced “love at first sight” but, we were partiers and sooner than later our relationship began to reflect our baggage.
 Over the years, I have found out we have so much of the same baggage.

 I went through years of physical, sexual, and emotional abuse growing up, and the sexual abuse didn’t stop until I was about 16.
 We moved around so much, and life was always in chaos, until my mid-teen years.
 Travis moved around a lot too.
 His mom was a single mom and her relationships weren’t always great.
 Travis had been the “man of the house” at a young age.
 There were times Travis witnessed his mom’s boyfriend getting drunk and abusive so Trav had to step in and stand up against him.
 We both grew up extremely poor, but in our mid-teen years, our parents were coming out of poverty.

 Travis struggled with drugs and alcohol as a teen and was in rehab by the time he was 16.
 I experimented with drugs and alcohol but it wasn’t until I was in my very early 20s did my addiction start to get out of control.
 Once I realized my addiction was “real” I quit doing drugs and alcohol cold turkey in 2003; I did relapse once in 2005.
-For Travis it wasn’t that easy for him.
+For Travis, it wasn’t that easy for him.
 For the next 8 years his battle with drugs and alcohol would have its ups and downs, but for the most part, we tried our best to make sure our children didn’t have the same life we had growing up.
-It wasn’t easy keeping things together through the baggage that came along with growing up in poverty, abuse, and the struggles that came with drugs and alcohol, but we did it.
+It wasn’t easy keeping things together through the baggage that came along with growing up in poverty, abuse, and the struggles with drugs and alcohol, but we did it.

 For Trav, it wasn’t that easy.
 If anything, his addiction was taking over every piece of him.
 It felt like the man that I loved, and the loving father that he is was being taken away from us.
 When I gave my life to God Travis was still an atheist.
 The mention of God angered him.
 Satan tried and tried to tear our family apart so many times before, but this time he almost did.

 In 2011, I filed for divorce and found myself slipping from God.
 I was angry and lonely and I willingly left his side.
 One morning God came to Trav and he took away his addictions in one night.
 Trav explained it as time kind of stopped.
 He had been up all night but it felt like all those hours condensed into 45 minutes.
 He felt God calm him and put him to ease.
-Trav came over at 5 A.M. to tell me what had happened but things didn’t go to smooth.
+Trav came over at 5 A.M. to tell me what had happened but things didn’t go too smooth.

 Travis found out I was moving on with another man.
 He was angry but he didn’t let go of me and refused to give up.
 He told me about what God had done for him.
 I didn’t believe him I thought he was trying to get into my head until he told me that God talked to him without saying a word.
 That he felt the words.
-I became so angry because I knew he was telling the truth because that is how God talked to me, and I knew God wanted us to work it out.
+I became so angry because I knew he was telling the truth.
+That is how God talked to me, and I knew God wanted us to work it out.
 I remember being so mad at God that I didn’t want anything to do with him or Trav.
 I went back to Trav begrudgingly.

 Whatever funk I was in at that moment I snapped out of and began to cry like a little girl (I am crying now).
 I got up crying and shouting “Why would you say that?
 Why?
 I am not ruined!
 Why?
 Why would you say that?
 Don’t you ever say that again.
 I am not ruined!!!”
 I remember this panicked feeling, like a mania.
 I just wanted out of there.
 I wanted to tear the walls down.
 I wanted to run out of that house and never come back, but I couldn’t my kids were there.